UniFi Protect recorder and cameras installed in a secured rack

 Blog

-Sizing UniFi Protect Storage and Retention Without Guesswork
+Sizing UniFi Protect Storage and Retention (2026 Guide)

-Calculate camera retention targets, pick the right UniFi recorder, and document storage plans that hold up during audits.
+Calculate camera retention targets, pick the right UniFi recorder, and document storage sizing that holds up during audits.

 Share